DishaJindal/Point-Cloud-Classification/README.md

 # Analysis/Optimizations

 ## Speed Optimizations
-Firt main component covered in the analysis if the performance optimizations.
+First main component covered in the analysis is the performance analysis and optimizations.
 We played around with a number of different implementations and configurations to reach our final model.
-Following is the brief discription of each excercise:
+Following is the brief discription of each experiment:

 ### Graph Construction